With the help of mnemonic example sentence, learning German irregular verbs becomes really easy

 Irregular / strong verbs

-The irregular verb “nehmen” (to take) changes its stem vocal as well in the preterit tense and in the perfect tense.
+The irregular verb “nehmen” (to take) changes its stem vowel as well in the preterit tense and in the perfect tense.

 Regular/weak verbs or irregular/strong verbs?
 How can you recognize them?

-Of course, your teacher of German will tell you whether a German verb is strong or weak, but surely you want to be able to find out yourself.
-For this you need urgently a decent dictionary.
+Of course, your German teacher will tell you whether a German verb is strong or weak, but surely you want to be able to find out yourself.
+For this you urgently need a decent dictionary.
 With this I mean one that is appropriate for you as student of German.
-When you’re really serious about learning German, you’ll have to have in any case a monolingual dictionary in addition to your bilingual dictionary.
+If you’re really serious about learning German, you’ll have to have in any case a monolingual dictionary in addition to your bilingual dictionary.
 And indeed one, which contains all the information that’s important for you!
 A simple German spelling manual is certainly not sufficient.

 In this recently published dictionary “Wörterbuch Deutsch als Fremdsprache”, you find all the information you need to learn a correct German

-For example, the regular verb “ordnen” (to order) is in this dictionary presented in this way:
+For example, the regular verb “ordnen” (to order) presented is in this dictionary in the following way:

 Irregular verbs are in principle presented in a similar way, you just have to make sure that you change the stem vowel.